nodemailer/haraka-plugin-wildduck/README.md

 ### Notes

 This is the only delivery plugin you need to use Haraka with WildDuck.
-Make sure Haraka has no other delivery plugin enabled.
+Make sure Haraka has no other delivery plugin(s) enabled.

-For antispam, WildDuck supports Haraka Rspamd plugin.
+For antispam, WildDuck supports [Haraka's Rspamd plugin](https://www.npmjs.com/package/haraka-plugin-rspamd).
 WildDuck uses Rspamd output to route messages marked as spam to the Junk mailbox.

+This plugin includes SPF and DKIM support.
+You should not enable Haraka's built-in SPF or dkim_verify plugins.